 The high temperature of the liquid increases the rate of erosion by reducing the mechanical strength and hardness of the metal surface, making it more susceptible to material removal.
 Higher temperatures also lower the viscosity of the liquid, allowing it to flow more rapidly and increasing the kinetic energy of the fluid impacting the pipe walls.

 Variations in pressure lead to low-pressure regions where vapour bubbles form within the liquid.
-As the fluid moves into areas of higher pressure, these bubbles collapse, producing shock waves that strike the metal surface leading to cavitation erosion.
+As the fluid moves into areas of higher pressure, these bubbles collapse, producing shock waves that strike the metal surface, leading to cavitation erosion.

 The high flow rate further accelerates erosion by increasing the frequency and energy of liquid impact on the metal surface.